MicrosoftDocs/cloud-adoption-framework/docs/modernize/modernize-strategies/process-modernization.md

 | Package manager | Share code and publish packages | *[Azure Artifacts](/azure/devops/artifacts/start-using-azure-artifacts)* | Nexus |
 | Test management| Run tests and quality assurance on code | *[Azure Test Plans](/azure/devops/test/overview)* | Selenium |

-With modernized tools, you're ready to modernize your planning strategies.
+With your DevOps tools in place, you're ready to modernize your planning strategies.

 ## Step 2 - Adopt DevOps strategies

-Modernize your planning strategies with DevOps.
-DevOps is an Agile framework that integrates planning, development, delivery, and operations into a continuous feedback loop (*see previous figure*).
+Modernize your process by adopting DevOps strategies.
+DevOps strategies are ways of doing things in an Agile framework.
+You integrate your development and operations, focus on the highest-priority tasks, and work on tasks for a defined period of time.
+These strategies allow you to modernize effectively in the cloud.

-DevOps focuses you on quickly delivering value to customers.
-You prioritize your high-value tasks and work on these tasks for a defined period of time.
-The combination of task prioritization and time constrained activities promotes rapid innovation.
+You're going to consult your modernization roadmap and plan your modernization efforts around it.

 ### Consult your modernization roadmap